 - I have the power of deciding what I want (and don’t want) to do.

 Joshua Becker, a mentor and very close friend of mine, says “The first step in crafting a life you want is to get rid of everything you don’t.”

 Not only do I embrace this ideology in my personal life, but I also look for ways to pare down responsibilities and obligations in my business life.

 I don’t have the time to be perfect or to get caught up in the “rat race.”
 There are simply too many things I want to do outside of it all.
 Life is too short.

-The vision I have for Authentik began more than two years ago, and it has taken me some time to find clarity and the direction I want to take it.
+The vision I have began more than two years ago, and it has taken me some time to find clarity and the direction I want to take it.
 It has also taken some time for me to realize this vision—which is much wider and deeper than what you have seen to date—will require a team.

 So, I have chosen to work with my peers to get things done.

 This agency is working with me on designing a new logo and branding, and the initial concept I have seen is awesome—far better than I could have ever come up with.
 For real.